 Music transcends everything.
 All of us can experience and make it in some form.
 As well as the obvious joy that Music brings to both listeners and performers, it can be an outlet for emotion and creativity, allowing thoughts and feelings to be explored.

-Our Music staff comprises six very highly qualified teachers with a range of specialisms including composition, performance, musicology and musical theatre.
+Our Music staff comprises seven highly qualified teachers with a range of specialisms including composition, performance, musicology and musical theatre.
 We work hard to ensure a high level of success at GCSE and A Level examinations and many Harrodians go on to study Music at university or conservatoire level.
-A recent Upper Sixth leaver secured a place reading Music at St John's College, Cambridge, and another at King's College, London and a number of Harrodians have achieved successful careers in the music industry.
+Recent leavers have gone on to study Music at St John's College, Cambridge, King's College, London and Musical Theatre at NYU.
+A number of Harrodians have achieved successful careers in the music industry.

 We currently follow the EDUQAS specifications for GCSE.
 Please visit the EDUQAS website for details or see the Harrodian GCSE Prospectus.

 The course at GCSE Level is divided into three parts: Performing, Composing and Appraising.
 Those who wish to take the examination need to be interested in a wide range of musical styles and to be reasonably proficient on an instrument or as a singer (around Grade 4 standard).

 We follow the EDUQAS specification for A Level Music.
 For full details see the EDUQAS website and/or the Harrodian Sixth Form Prospectus.

 A Level Music Course Introduction

 Studying Music at A Level will introduce you to a wealth of new approaches to music, whilst challenging you to deepen your current interests and skills.
 The most important thing at this stage is to begin thinking about music in a creative and disciplined way, exploring different repertoires and traditions for yourself, but keeping in mind the ways in which music is presented to you as an object of knowledge.

 A Level Music Course Requirements